 You’re frustrated and worn out?

-You're exercising loads but not losing any weight.
+You're running loads but not getting any fitter, faster or losing any weight.

-You know you need to improve your diet, eat healthier, eat less cake, drink less wine and eat more fruit & veg but don’t know where to start.
+You know you need to start running with more focus and eat a bit better, but don’t know where to start.

-You need someone to help and guide you with what you should eat and keep you accountable, so you don’t slip back to your old ways.
+You need someone to help and guide you, to help you train effectively with the time you've got available and keep you accountable, so you don’t slip back to your old 'ad-hoc running' ways.

 Well help is at hand.
 Been there … done that!
 And now that’s exactly what I do!

-I'm Helen, the Cheesecake Runner, and my passion is to help people, just like you, eat a balanced healthy diet to achieve their weight-loss, fitness and running goals.
+I'm Helen, the Cheesecake Runner, and my passion is to help people, just like you, achieve their running goals.